-Charlie is an active participant in the New England Educational Research Organization (NEERO), where he has been a member of the Board of Directors since 1997 and served as President from 2000 to 2002.
-He also joined the Northeastern Educational Research Association (NERA) Board of Directors in 2011 and was elected President for 2015-2016.”
+Charlie is an active participant in the regional research organizations NEERO and NERA.
+He has been a member of the New England Educational Research Organization (NEERO) Board of Directors since 1997 and served as President from 2000 to 2002.
+He was elected to the Northeastern Educational Research Association (NERA) Board of Directors in 2011 and was elected President for 2015-2016.

 Charlie received a Ph.D. from the University of Minnesota-Twin Cities with a concentration in educational measurement and evaluation.